Private AI vs. Enterprise AI: What's the Difference?

 The choice between enterprise AI and private AI is ultimately about what your firm values most.
 If convenience and integration with existing tools are the priority, enterprise products are strong options.
 If data sovereignty, regulatory confidence, and the ability to guarantee clients that their data never touches a third-party AI system are the priority, private AI is the right architecture.

-For firms that treat client confidentiality as foundational rather than aspirational, the answer is increasingly clear.
+For firms that treat client confidentiality as foundational rather than aspirational, the architecture matters more than the brand name on the product.